Teaching Truth: Curriculum Fair Centering Black Lives, Art, and Resistance

 On Saturday, January 25, 2025, D.C.
-Area Educators for Social Justice will host a virtual curriculum fair featuring a keynote speaker and workshops set to uplift the national demands based in the Black Lives Matter guiding principles that focus on improving the school experience for Black students.
+Area Educators for Social Justice hosted a virtual curriculum fair, featuring an inspiring keynote by Jesse Hagopian and dynamic workshops rooted in the Black Lives Matter at School movement.
+The event centered on the national demands and guiding principles that focus on improving the school experience for Black students.

 SCHEDULE